So, what does an editor actually do?

 Some recent grads have wonderful skills and will work for very little money at first to gain experience—I did that myself.
 But it’s not sustainable, and more often than not, too-good-to-be-true pricing is usually a red flag.

-• No!
+• Nope!
 It’s entirely dependent upon your needs and goals for the project, your strengths as a writer, and your budget.

 If you want to pursue traditional publishing but your story isn’t quite working, then a manuscript evaluation will probably be helpful.